Crossover from Quantum Chaos to a Reversed Quantum Disentangled Liquid in a Disorder-Free Spin Ladder: Model

 The fermion representation of Hamiltonian (\ref{Fermion_H}) shows that the ladder is composed of two free fermion chains coupled via density-density interaction between aligned sites across each rung.
 It has been mentioned in~\cite{Yao2016} that for $J'=0$, the density of fermions on the upper chain (or equivalently the spin configurations of $\sigma$'s) plays the role of a quenched disorder for the lower chain fermions, leading to (single particle) Anderson localization~\cite{Anderson1958} at strong disorder.
 Upon taking into account the effect of small $J'$ ($J' \ll J$), the slow dynamics of heavy fermions ($\tilde{c}$) could act as slow variation of disorder landscape in an interacting fermion system.
 The long-time dynamics of the model shows a slow decay of polarization~\cite{Yao2016,Khemani2017}, which mimics an MBL-like dynamics dubbed quasi-MBL regime.
 The signature of the latter phase is decoded in the slow (logarithmic) growth of entanglement entropy as shown in Fig.~\ref{fig:ent_dyn} for large Ising coupling ($J_z=10, 20$).
+We would like to stress that all numerical simulations in this article are conducted on the spin Hamiltonian defined in Eq.~\eqref{eq:H}.
 We are going to uncover the mechanism of slow dynamics and investigate the effect of Ising interaction on the dynamical behavior of the model within several diagnostics approaches.